 Both photographers' start time is always the same.
-While Shlomi is typically photographing the girls getting ready, Jocelyn will be hanging with the guys.
+While Shlomi is typically photographing the girls getting ready, Jocelyn will be hanging out with the guys.

 Bride/ Groom Portraits (15 minutes):

-After you get all fancy and ready to go, we like to take 15 minutes to only photograph YOU.
+After you get all fancy and ready to go, we like to take 15 minutes to photograph only YOU.
 Minutes before you see your partner all done up, your facial expressions and body language are worth documenting.
 Undecided between nervous and excited, a few portraits to remember that sliver of time go a long way.